Slow Food in Tuscany

 These days a traveler to Italy does not have to depend on American or English guidebooks to eat well.
 Thanks to the Slow Food organization their guide, Osterie & Locande d'Italia: A Guide to Traditional Places to Eat and Stay in Italy, which has been directing Italians to restaurants—where the chefs depend upon local organic farmers for their produce—has now been translated into English.

 The Slow Food movement begun in 1986 in Italy has spread worldwide (see our interview with its founder) since the day Carolo Petrini saw a McDonald’s opened in Rome’s Piazza di Spagna and determined to fight back by creating a revolutionary movement, complete with its very own manifesto, and food as its weapon of choice: Slow Food would be its slogan and its organizers would find and encourage small producers to challenge the fast food industries encircling the globe.
 By supporting a re-invigoration of local agriculture, the industrialized world’s benumbed palates would be “restored” by “real food” grown by farmer-artisans familiar with traditional notions of crop biodiversity and culinary traditions in Italy and abroad.

 The Slow Food guide has since 2004 “contributed to the revival of tradition of regional gastronomy in Italy and the proliferation of eating places that particularly reflect local flavor and character,” according to its editors.
 It also lists places to stay, particularly, though not exclusively, farms (agrotourism) and guest houses “that capture a sense of good old fashioned hospitality.”

-We decided to test four of their listings: Two in the overly touristed cities of Florence and Siena where scores of fast food pizzerias and “tourist menu” restaurants tempt the hungry and unwary traveler; and two in less congested but beautiful town in Tuscany.
+We decided to test three of their listings: Two in the overly touristed cities of Florence and Siena where scores of fast food pizzerias and “tourist menu” restaurants tempt the hungry and unwary traveler; and one in a less congested but beautiful town in Tuscany.
 We have since been to many other Slow Food restaurants in Tuscany, as the product of the culinary craft is addictive in its own way, while remaining true to ancient food preparation traditions.